ar2thur/swe-3313-fall-2025-team-05/project-plan/resumes/william_rose.md

 ---

 ## Projects
-- **Personal Coding Projects**: Developed various small-scale coding projects in free time and through coursework.
+- **Personal Coding Projects**: Huge amount of different scaled projects done throughout the FYE program at Kennesaw State University using python and java algorithims.
+I also run a home server with fully functional game servers and website handling.
 - **Computer Building**: Successfully built a personal computer, managing all aspects from component selection to assembly.